-SWFL nonprofit feeds school children in need, combating food insecurity
+SWFL nonprofit feeds school children in need, preventing weekend food insecurity

-SWFL nonprofit feeds school children in need, combating food insecurity
+SWFL nonprofit feeds school children in need, preventing weekend food insecurity

 Story via news-press.com.

-Blessings in a Backpack of SWFL recently added four more schools to their roster in an effort to continue the fight against food insecurity.
+The Blessings in a Backpack Southwest Florida (SWFL) Chapter recently added four more schools to its roster in an effort to continue the end food insecurity.

 Spring Creek Elementary in Bonita Springs, Central Elementary in Clewiston, Moore Haven Elementary in Moore Haven, and Pinecrest Elementary in Immokalee are now on the list.